Setting Up PDFxStream

 pdfxstream.licensefile to the

-C:\WINDOWSdirectory, this can be done from the command line by issuing this command:
+C:\WINDOWSdirectory, this can from the command line by issuing this command:

 - Set the